GROFF_MDOC(7) | Miscellaneous Information Manual | GROFF_MDOC(7) |

 ’, to the flag.
 For interactive

-command flags, which are not prepended with a dash, the
+command flags that are not prepended with a dash, the

 ‘.Cm